safesoftware/FMETraining/README.md

 ## Module Audience

 This module is aimed at a university or college student audience.
+FME sees a wide range of applications in any discipline that works with data, but is most commonly used in:

+- Architecture
+- Construction
+- Engineering
+- Forestry
+- Geography and Geographic Information Systems (GIS)
+- Oil & Gas
+- Public Administration
+- Telecommunications
+- Urban Planning
+- Utilities

 Students should be comfortable with data manipulation software in a scripted or GUI environment.
 Prior knowledge of FME is not required.
-If the instructor wishes to adapt the module to a higher level the lecture and lab demonstration content can be shortened.
+If the instructor wishes to adapt the module to a higher level, the lecture and lab demonstration content can be shortened.

 ## Module Length